Obligated or Obliged?

-Obligated means to be morally or legally bound to do something.
-When someone is obligated to do something, they have to comply (usually to comply with the law) regardless of their personal thoughts or interest.
+Obligated"Obligated" means to be morally or legally bound to do something.
+When someone is "obligated" to do something, they have to comply (usually to comply with the law) regardless of their personal thoughts or interest.

-I am not contractually obligated to a sequel.
-(Nicolas Cage)
+- I am not contractually obligated to a sequel.
+(Actor Nicolas Cage)

-Obligated and obliged are the past participles of the verbs to obligate and to oblige.
+More about "Obligated" and "Obliged""Obligated" and "obliged" are the past participles of the verbs "to obligate" and "to oblige."

 Originally, this term carried the idea "I now owe you one."
 However, this connotation has been lost over time.